 There are disinfectant, de-greaser, and gentle all purpose cleaners.
-Chances are that with all the different brands of cleaners (and the different ingredients in each all purpose cleaner) some might work better on some surfaces than others.
+Chances are that with all the different brands of cleaners (Top Benefits Of Switching to Non Toxic) some might work better on some surfaces than others.
 But if you look hard enough, you will definitely find the best one for you and your household.

 However, (and this is especially true with regular, mainstream all purpose cleaners) some all purpose cleaners do contain damaging or powerful chemicals that can hurt your hands or skin, so be sure to follow the directions on the label and look at all safety warnings before using those!